Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

-\textbf{Effectiveness of Fine-tuning PLMs with BYOL:} Comparing with \our-TransE and \our-RotatE, the results of ``w/o BYOL-TransE'' and ``w/o BYOL-RotatE'' reveal that removing the fine-tuning BERT with BYOL module results in notable decreases across all metrics in Wikidata5M-Trans, and a minor decline in Hits@1, Hits@3, and Hits@10 on both WN18RR and FB15k-237.
+\textbf{Effectiveness of Fine-tuning PLMs with BYOL:} Comparing with \our-TransE and \our-RotatE, the results of ``w/o BYOL-TransE'' and ``w/o BYOL-RotatE'' reveal that removing the fine-tuning BERT with BYOL module results in notable decreases across all metrics in Wikidata5M-Trans, and a minor decline on both WN18RR and FB15k-237.
 This phenomenon illustrates the necessity for fine-tuning PLMs.
-While PLMs typically utilize vast, unlabeled corpora during training to construct a comprehensive language model that embodies textual content, achieving competitive performance in particular tasks often requires an additional fine-tuning step.
-Meanwhile, the results also validate our previous speculation that abundant data is crucial for fine-tuning the model since Wikidata5M-Trans is larger than the other two datasets.
+While PLMs utilize vast, unlabeled corpora during training to construct a comprehensive language model that embodies textual content, achieving competitive performance in particular tasks often requires an additional fine-tuning step.
+The results validate our previous speculation that abundant data is crucial for fine-tuning the model since Wikidata5M-Trans is larger than the other two datasets.
 Therefore, removing fine-tuning BERT with the BYOL module has a more significant negative impact on Wikidata5M-Trans.
 Compared with SimKGC, ``w/o BYOL-TransE'' and ``w/o BYOL-RotatE'' outperforms on FB15k-237 and Wikidata5M-Trans.
 On WN18RR, ``w/o BYOL-TransE'' outperforms SimKGC in Hits@1 and MRR while being comparable in Hits@3 and Hits@10.
 This illustrates that our structural scoring function can effectively reconstruct KG's structures in the semantic embedding.
-Therefore the learned representation not only includes semantic knowledge from PLMs but also incorporates the context of KGs.

-Furthermore, the overall computational cost of \our is comparable with SimKGC.
-More details can be found in Section \ref{subsection:efficiency}.